Debate On ICE Protests, Immigration, And Israel vs Iran!

 I said a nuclear threshold country.

-Because you're coming in and you're saying they have a nuclear program, which is why they're attacking.
+There's many countries that are nuclear threshold countries because you're coming in and you're saying they have a nuclear program, which is why they're attacking.

-Israel has nuclear weapons, right?
+Let me ask you this: Israel has nuclear weapons, right?

-And even if they did that would have been since 1940s, that's 90 years that they didn't attack anybody with nuclear bombs.
+So that's 90 years that they didn't attack anybody with nuclear bombs.

 So they're a democratic country.

-We don't just like take bombs and it's a deterrent that if Iran were to hit us with a nuclear weapon, we would retire retaliate against Iran with nuclear weapons.
+We don't just like take bombs and it's a deterrent that if Iran were to hit us with a nuclear weapon, we would retaliate against Iran with nuclear weapons.

 But we will not initiate with a nuclear weapon.

-Um, do you know how Israel got their nuclear weapons?
+Okay, let me ask you this: Do you know how Israel got their nuclear weapons?

 Yeah.